qunitjs/qunitjs.com/intro.md

 npm test
 ```

-... and QUnit will run your test!
+Congrats!
+You just wrote and executed your first QUnit test!

 ```bash
 TAP version 13